vasilakisfil/Introspected-REST/README.md

 we had were very minor to our understanding.
 Given that the whole HTTP, related protocols and implementations since its inception have always been based on proactive negotiation we think that these changes are affordable.
+Even when they are not affordable we feel that there are alternative ways to mitigate those limitations.
-After all, IETF, W3C and related organizations usually are not preceding implementations but instead implementation affects and drives those specifications.
+But after all, IETF, W3C and related organizations usually are not preceding implementations but instead implementation affect and drives those specifications.
 If IETF sees that people are using the specifications differently than these have been defined, IETF should update them or create new ones.

 ### 10.5.2.
 Other limitations
-Performance issues of sending an introspective request

-### 10.6 Enhancements
-We need to do an options request everytime, performance issue.
-This can be mitigated if we emulate GraphQL/Apple and have the same Media Type for all metadata.
-But it's not part of Introspected REST, by design but can be enhanced by parent Media Type.
+Apart from specifications, Introspected REST adds some performance issues related to introspection process: the client needs to first do a reconnaissance request to figure out what capabilities the server support.
+Then for each capability that is described by a MicroType, the client must be possible send another request to retrieve the metadata of that MicroType.
+This add much more requests than regular REST APIs which would lead to increased latency until the client fetches or sends the actual resource.

+However, according to Introspected REST, the client can cache all this information using server's caching headers, which could be different for each MicroType.
+In that way, Introspected REST could possibly be more performant than regular REST because the client might have to actually request the metadat in very sparsely compared to actual data requests and given that the data responses will be much smaller than REST's equivelent responses which would also hold all the necessary metadata, it should lead to better performance overall.
+We should also note that Introspected REST is not ideal for all architectural styles and there could be cases that REST becomes a better choice than Introspected REST.
+Nevertheless, we feel that for most machine-to-machine communications Introspected REST is a better choice for all the advantages it offers and possible more performant than REST.

 ## 11. An Introspected REST API prototype in the world of HTTP and JSON
 In the following we will describe the architecture of the Introspected REST APIs through